anoma/namada/tech-specs/src/explore/design/pos.md

 ## Epoch

 An epoch is a range of blocks, whose length is set by the `epoch_duration` [parameter](#system-parameters).
 Epochs are identified by consecutive integers starting at 0.
-For each epoch, we set the [relevant data](#epoched-data) in advance by the `pipeline_length` [parameter](#system-parameters).
+All the data relevant to PoS are [associated with epochs](#epoched-data).

 An epoch starts at the beginning of block height `n` and end at the end of block height `n + epoch_duration - 1`.
 Then the following epoch starts at the beginning of block height `epoch_duration`, etc.

 ### Epoched data

+Epoched data are data associated with a specific epoch that are set in advance.
 The data relevant to the PoS system in the ledger's state are epoched.
 Each data can be uniquely identified.
 These are:
 - [Active validator set](#active-validator-set).
 A single value for each epoch.
 - [Validators' consensus key, state and total bonded tokens](#validator).
 Identified by the validator's address.
 - [Bonds](#bonds) are created by self-bonding and delegations.
 They are identified by the pair of delegator's address and the validator's address.

 Changes to the epoched data do not take effect immediately.
-Instead, changes in epoch `n` are queued to take effect in the epoch `n + pipeline_length`.
+Instead, changes in epoch `n` are queued to take effect in the epoch `n + pipeline_length` for most cases and `n + unboding_length` for [unboding](#unbond) actions.
 Should the same validator's data or same bonds (i.e. with the same identity) be updated more than once in the same epoch, the later update overrides the previously queued-up update.
 For bonds, the token amounts are added up.
 Once the epoch `n` has ended, the queued-up updates for epoch `n + pipeline_length` become immutable.

 ## Entities